 Guam's MCSAP has three full time certified Inspectors and two new recruits also full time employees undergoing on-the-job training who are currently supporting our inspection activities.
+As of April 2018, both new recruits have been certified in NAS level 1 A & B.Through the course of the project period, recruits will undergo specialized traing to in include PV training.
 Roadside inspections are conducted at high traffic corridors and the Truck Enforcement Screening Station targeting CMV's with expired safety decals or visible safety defects.
+Because 1 senior inspector has taken up the duties as Coordinator and our GPD officer has been recently decertified.
+The projected goal of 2314 inspections we feel is obtainable.
+We are looking at getting the same GPD officer recertified for NAS Level 1 A&B.